PaddlePaddle/PaddleDetection/static/docs/featured_model/champion_model/OIDV5_BASELINE_MODEL_en.md

 ## Method of use

-OIDV5 data set format is different from COCO, currently only single image prediction is supported.
+OIDV5 dataset format is different from COCO, currently only single image prediction is supported.
 OIDV5 model evaluation method can be referred to [documentation](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/challenge_evaluation.md)

 1. Download the model and unzip it.